-Check the other inputs and outputs as follows:
+The other inputs and outputs can be checked as follows:

-- 1. A DIR and B DIR write 0 and 3 alternately to the DMA Control Register at BASE +2.
-If either output fails to change state, replace U15 (74LS04).
-The fault may also be due to a damaged DMA Control Register chip (see Step 2, below). - 2.
-AUX 1 and AUX 2 write 0 and 48 alternately to the DMA Control Register at BASE +2.
-If either output fails to change state, replace DMA Control Register chip U7 (74LS273). - 3.
-AUX 3 write 0 and 8 alternately to the interrupt control register at BASE + 3.
-If the output fails to change state, replace U5 (74LS273). - 4.
-If you cannot read back the contents of the DMA Control Register correctly and have replaced U7, then replace U6 (74LS244). - 5.
-If you cannot read back the contents of the Interrupt Control Register correctly and have replaced U5, then replace U4 (74LS244). - 6.
-Run TIMER.BAS and if you cannot see a 1 KHz repetition rate pulse on the TIMER OUT, replace U14 (74LS14N).
-Any other problem with the timer.
-For example, TIMER GATE inoperative, no pulse with U14 replaced, or wrong output frequency.
-Try replacing U16 (8254). - 7.
-Run DMA1.BAS using an auto-initialize input mode and selecting the internal timer as source.
-The XFER ACK should go low for several microseconds at the timer rate, TIMER OUT can be used to synchronize a scope.
-If XFER ACK is stuck low or does not appear to respond, replace U10 (74LS74).
+- 1. A DIR and B DIR.
+Write 0 and 3 alternately to the DMA Control Register at BASE +2.
+If either output fails to change state, replace U21 (74LS04).
+The fault may also be due to a damaged DMA Control Register chip Refer to the next step. - AUX 1 and AUX 2.
+Write 0 and 48 alternately to the DMA Control Register at BASE +2.
+If either output fails to change state, replace DMA Control Register chip U3 (74LS273).
+If the AUX 1/2 outputs change state correctly but cannot be read back correctly from the DMA Control Register, replace U8 (74LS244), as well. - 3.
+AUX 3.
+Write 0 and 8 alternately to the Interrupt Control Register at BASE +3.
+If the output fails to change state, replace U2 (74LS273).
+IF the AUX1 output cannot be read back correctly from the Interrupt Control Register, replace U7 (74LS244), as well. - 4.
+Run TIMER.BAS.
+If you cannot see a 1KHz repetition rate pulse on the TIMER OUT, replace U21 (74LS04N).
+For any other problem with the timer (for example, TIMER GATE is inoperative, no pulse with U21 replaced, or wrong output frequency), replace U1, 8254, or 82C54. - 5.
+Run DMA.BAS using an autoinitialize input mode and selecting the internal timer as source.
+The XFER ACK, should go low for several microseconds at the timer rate, TIMER OUT can be used to synchronize a scope.
+If XFER ACK, is stuck low or does not appear to respond, replace U20 (74LS74).

 This series of tests will detect the majority of faults caused by damage to the inputs or outputs.
-All other faults will require return of the board to the manufacturer.
+All other faults will require return of the board to the factory for service.